Kiss and Tell: Variations of Normal and Pathology of the Lips

 (CC BY-SA 4.0 DEED via Wikimedia Commons)

-Dental Hygiene Treatment
+Dental Hygiene Evaluation

 The lips play a critical role in facial expression, mastication, and phonation and should be carefully inspected at each dental visit.
 An extraoral exam includes a mouth mirror, explorer, periodontal probe, hand mirror, 2×2 gauze, air and water syringe, and personal protective equipment.16